tuub/kitodo-mediaserver/doc/Actions.md

 ## setAllowedNetworkAction

 Set the network access policy.
-The default networks are `global` (access for everyone) and `disabled` (acccess for nobody).
+The default networks are `global` (access for everyone) and `disabled` (access for nobody).
 You can add further networks in your [configuration file](Configuration-file.md) parameter `fileserver.allowedNetworks`.

 ##### Call parameters

 - `network` (required): The network to set.
 - `reduceMets` (optional): If `network` is set to "disabled", you may set this to "true".
 The METS file will be backed up and a reduced METS file takes it place.
-It will contain some metadata but no file informations.
+It will contain some metadata but no file information.

 ## testAction